alan-turing-institute/TRE-example-challenge/docs/challenge.md

 ## Introduction

-This is a example task to give a brief impression of when a trusted research environment may be used and the flow of working with Data Safe Haven.
+This is an example task to give a brief impression of when a trusted research environment may be used and the flow of working with Data Safe Haven.

 There is a dummy data set containing personal information.
 This data is synthetic, it does not represent, nor was it built based upon real people.